-The wine, made with the assistance of Pagli, was massive, modern concentrated; oaky, polished and balanced.
-It earned 92 points from Wine Spectator in 1999, and became the Argentine wine to receive an outstanding score in a Wine Spectator blind tasting.
-1996," says Catena, "when I tasted that wine, even as it was very young, I said, 'This is something different.
-This will change the perception of red wine in the world."
+The wine, made with the assistance of Pagli, was massive, modern and concentrated; oaky, yet polished and balanced.
+It earned 92 points from Wine Spectator in 1999, and became the first Argentine wine to receive an outstanding score in a Wine Spectator blind tasting.
+"In 1996," says Catena, "when I tasted that wine, even as it was very young, I said, 'This is something different.
+This will change the perception of red wine in the world.'"

 And it did.
-Since 2002, exports of Argentine wines to the United States have grown more than fivefold, from 1.3 million cases to more than 7 million cases last according Caucasia vear, to Wine Thinking, an Argentinabased export-data company.
+Since 2002, exports of Argentine wines to the United States have grown more than fivefold, from 1.3 million cases to more than 7 million cases last year, according to Caucasia Wine Thinking, an Argentina-based export-data company.
+Catena's well-known Alamos, Tilia and the flagship Bodega Catena Zapata brands currently produce a combined 1 million cases per year, of which more than 600,000 are shipped to the United States.

-While Alamos and Tilia represent Argentina's some values, with scores in the 83- to 88-point range and between \$10 and \$13 a bottle, Catena Zapata sets the country's benchmark for quality.
-Its Malbec Mendoza and Mendoza Alta, which typically score 90 or more points and today retail for \$24 and \$55, respectively, have been featured in Wine Spectator's annual Top 100
+While Alamos and Tilia represent some of Argentina's best values, with scores in the 83- to 88-point range and prices between \$10 and \$13 a bottle, Catena Zapata sets the country's benchmark for quality.
+Its Malbec Mendoza and Malbec Mendoza Alta, which typically score 90 or more points and today retail for \$24 and \$55, respectively, have been featured in Wine Spectator's annual Top 100 wines a combined six times since 2002, a record for an Argentine winery.

-He returned to Mendoza with the goal of producing a Cabernet Sauvignon and Chardonnay fit to compete in the global market.
-To do so, however, Catena realized he needed expertise in modern winemaking methods and hired a series of talented consulting winemakers, including California-based Paul Hobbs, Bordeaux-based Jacques Lurton and Italian Attilio Pagli.
-They advised Catena and his staff on vineyard management and the finer techniques of producing quality wine, and along the way helped him realize the potential of Malbec, a grape that Catena wines a combined six times since 2002, a record for an Arentine winery.
 Bodega Catena Zapata also produces three ultra-premium, high-altitude bottlings-Adrianna Vineyard, Nicasia Vineyard and Argentino, a blend from Adrianna and Nicasia-that have recent track records of scoring between 93 and 96 points, with the current release 2008s fetching \$115 to \$150 a bottle.
 To date, Bodega Catena Zapata is one of only five Argentine wineries to earn a classic score.